stevendborrelli/function-deletion-protection-devel/README.md

         enableV1Mode: true
 ```

-Will generate a v1 Cluster-scoped `Usage` using the `apiextensions.crossplane.io/v1beta1` API Group:
+When this feature is enabled, the function will generate v1 Cluster-scoped `Usages` using the
+`apiextensions.crossplane.io/v1beta1` API Group:

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1beta1